NoCheatPlus/NoCheatPlus/CONTRIBUTING.md

 * Document special cases and purpose, where necessary, especially for workarounds.
 * For special case conditions place a comment between split lines, if there is a lot of cases in one statement.
 * Don't format/split single line comments automatically.
+* Do use auto-format for java-doc comments.

 Other:
-* We do use "final" modifiers, especially for variables in lengthy method bodies, but also for not-to-be-changed instance members.
+* We do use 'final' modifiers, especially for variables in lengthy method bodies, but also for not-to-be-changed instance members.
 Occasionally for very often used static methods, rather not for instance methods.